 Has a rather rich history and some famous names like:

-- Alberto Ascari, first titliest for Ferrari.
-Still the last Italian to win the title, and that's a long time ago (1952 and 1953).
+- Alberto Ascari, first titliest for Ferrari, he curb-stomped his way to win the 1952 and 1953 championships - winning even the former title with a full score.
+Still the last Italian to win the title, and that's a long time ago.

 - Stirling Moss, versatile English driver, never won the championship, being runner-up four times in a row (1955-58).